thegenemyers/MERQURY.FK/README.md

 CNspectra uses the default dimensions and scaling parameters of CNplot and ASMplot when producing plots and always with the -z option set.
-These settings can be reset by redefining a easily identifiable set of defined constants at the top of CNspectra.c
+These settings can be reset by redefining an easily identifiable set of defined constants at the top of CNspectra.c

 <a name="KatComp"></a>